The Rust Performance Book

 The previous sections of this book have discussed Rust-specific techniques.
 This section gives a brief overview of some general performance principles.

-As long as the obvious pitfalls are avoided (e.g. using non-release builds), Rust generally has good performance.
-Especially if you are used to dynamically-typed languages such as Python and Ruby.
+As long as the obvious pitfalls are avoided (e.g. using non-release builds), Rust code generally is fast and uses little memory.
+Especially if you are used to dynamically-typed languages such as Python and Ruby, or statically-types languages with a garbage collector such as Java and C#.

 Optimized code is often more complex and takes more effort to write than unoptimized code.
 For this reason, it is only worth optimizing hot code.